s4ke/Master-Thesis/src/md/030-parrows.md

 we avoid doing so for aesthetic reasons.
-For now, we just implement `ArrowParallel` for normal functions and the Kleisli type in Fig. \ref{fig:ArrowParallelEden}, where `Conf` is simply defined as `data Conf = Nil` since Eden does not have a configurable `spawnF` variant.
+For now, we just implement `ArrowParallel` for normal functions and the Kleisli type in Figure \ref{fig:ArrowParallelEden}, where `Conf` is simply defined as `data Conf = Nil` since Eden does not have a configurable `spawnF` variant.